Pemigatinib (Pemazyre)

 Moisturising your skin regularly helps to reduce skin dryness.
 Your doctor or nurse will tell you what lotions, creams or gels to use.

 Your nails may also become brittle, dry, change colour or develop ridges.
-This usually goes back to normal when you finish treatment
+This usually goes back to normal when you finish treatment.

-Hair loss
+Hair thinning

 Your hair may thin but you’re unlikely to lose all your hair.
 This usually starts after your first or second cycle of treatment.
 It is almost always temporary and your hair will grow back when you finish your treatment.